 Python is a powerful programming language.
 It is very friendly and easy to learn.
-During the latest update of this article Python 3.9.6 (of Python 3.9 series) latest stable version is available to download and install.
+During the latest update of this article, Python 3.9.16 (of the Python 3.9 series) latest stable version is available to download and install.

 This tutorial will help you to install Python 3.9 on Amazon Linux systems.

 Installing Python from the source code requires a GCC compiler.
 So must have installed the required development libraries first.